6G-SANDBOX/TNLCM/docs/README.md

 | `ttl`       | The amount of time the component can be used in a trial network. |

 <p align="right"><a href="#readme-top">Back to top&#x1F53C;</a></p>

+### Appendix C: TNLCM OpenNebula Appliance

+In the [marketplace-community](https://github.com/6G-SANDBOX/marketplace-community/wiki/tnlcm) repository, which is a fork of OpenNebula, detailed information about the TNLCM appliance can be found.

 ## :construction_worker: Development Team <!-- omit in toc -->